Advantages of Visualising the 2050 Climate Change Impacts on Cities

 climate adaptation climate shifts 50 years on

 Despite efforts to report on the risks of climate change, a communication gap persists.
-This gap between the scientific and public understanding of climate change is called the “Consensus Gap” and is attributed to a failure in climate change communications.
+This gap between the scientific and public understanding of climate change is referred to as the “Consensus Gap” and is attributed to a failure in climate change communication.

-As history has shown repeatedly, data and facts alone cannot inspire behaviour change, and understanding science does not necessarily mean accepting climate change.
+As history has repeatedly shown, data and facts alone cannot inspire behavioural change, and understanding science does not necessarily mean accepting climate change.

-So the question is, what can make people change their behaviour to address climate change?
+So, the question is, what can motivate people to change their behaviour and address climate change?

 A growing body of research shows that visualisation or creating a mental image of the problem can effectively motivate behaviour change.